lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 EvidenceBundle is self-contained and any EvidenceStatement can be verified using only the sequence of CertificateAlternatives in its bundle, but Verifiers will have to do proper certification path building since the sequence of CertificateAlternatives is now a cert bag and not a cert chain.
+This implementation strategy may place extra burden on the Attester in order to allow the Relying Party to treat the Evidence and Certificates as opaque content.
+It also may place extra burden on the Verifier since this implementation strategy requires it to be able to perform X.509 path building over a bag of certificates that may be out of order or contain extraneous certificates.

 Note: This specification does not mandate optimizing certificate chains since there is a trade-off between the Attester implementation complexity and the